Skip to content

 $this->locationService->moveSubtree($sourceLocation, $targetLocation);

-LocationService::copySubtree is used in the same way, but it copies the Location and its subtree instead of moving it.
+LocationService::copySubtree is used in the same way, but it copies the location and its subtree instead of moving it.

 Tip